Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into Best controller drift settings in Forza Horizon 6, Forza Horizon 6 wheel not working checklist, Best PC graphics settings for Forza Horizon 6.
+Route unresolved questions into the next-read set below: Best controller drift settings in Forza Horizon 6, wheel not working checklist, Best PC graphics settings for Forza Horizon 6, Best keyboard settings for Forza Horizon 6.

 A controller can be routed through USB, Bluetooth, Xbox app, Steam Input, or platform software.
 Write down the path before changing bindings.